Bill Uruski

-Bill Uruski (born July 27, 1942 in Poplarfield, Manitoba) is a politician in Manitoba, Canada.
+Bill Uruski (born July 27, 1942) is a retired politician in Manitoba, Canada.
 He was a member of the Legislative Assembly of Manitoba from 1969 to 1990, and was a cabinet minister in the New Democratic Party governments of Edward Schreyer and Howard Pawley.

-The son of Frank Uruski and Mary Shwaliuk, Uruski was educated in Poplarfield and did not attend a university; however, he was a Royal Canadian Mounted Police constable from 1962 to 1967, and also worked as a farmer before entering public life.
+The son of Frank Uruski and Mary Shwaliuk, Uruski was born and educated in Poplarfield.
+He did not attend a university; however, he was a Royal Canadian Mounted Police constable from 1962 to 1967, and also worked as a farmer before entering public life.
 In 1964, he married Elaine Stonoga.

 Uruski was first elected to the Manitoba legislature in the provincial election of 1969, defeating longtime Liberal MLA Elman Guttormson in the rural, mid-northern riding of St. George.
 The NDP formed government after this election, and Uruski served as a government backbencher for the next four years.

-Uruski defeated Guttormson again in the 1973 provincial election, despite the fact that the Progressive Conservative Party declined to run a candidate for fear of vote-splitting with the Liberals.
+Uruski defeated Guttormson again in the 1973 provincial election, even though the Progressive Conservative Party declined to run a candidate for fear of vote-splitting with the Liberals.
 On August 29, 1973, he was named a Minister without Portfolio, responsible for the Manitoba Public Insurance Corporation and the Motor Vehicle Branch.
-On March 31, 1976 he was also given responsibility for the Civil Service Act.
+On March 31, 1976, Premier Schreyer also assigned him responsibility for the Civil Service Act.
 On September 22, 1976, he was promoted to Minister of Municipal Affairs, still retaining responsibility for the CSA.

 The NDP were defeated in the general election of 1977, and Uruski was re-elected by a reduced margin.
 There were some suggestions that he would run to succeed Schreyer as party leader in 1979, although these ultimately came to nothing.

 Howard Pawley led the NDP to a majority government in the 1981 election, and Uruski was re-elected in the redistributed riding of Interlake.
 He returned to cabinet on November 30, 1981, as Minister of Agriculture.
 Until August 20, 1982, he also held responsibility for the Manitoba Public Insurance Corporation Act.
 Uruski attempted to develop his party's support base in rural Manitoba while serving as Agriculture Minister, though he had little success to this end.
-He did, however, attain some success in opening Manitoba hog production to the American marketplace.
+However, he had more success in opening Manitoba hog production to the American marketplace.